DochertyDev/ScriptureSteps/README.md

 Once the application is running, you can start tracking your progress right away.

-1.  **View Progress:** The main screen displays an overall progress bar and a card for each book of the Bible.
+1.  **View Progress:** The main screen displays an overall progress bar showing your percentage completion, along with a card for each book of the Bible.
+2.  **Set Your Reading Place:** Use the "Current Reading Place" section at the top to select a book, chapter, and verse where you want to resume reading.
+This information is saved automatically.
-2.  **Interact with Books:** Click on a book's card to expand it and see the list of chapters.
+3.  **Interact with Books:** Click on a book's card to expand it and see the list of chapters.
-3.  **Track Chapters:** Click on individual chapter numbers to mark them as read or unread.
+4.  **Track Chapters:** Click on individual chapter numbers to mark them as read or unread.
+The overall progress updates based on word count.
-4.  **Mark Books:** Use the "Mark as Read" or "Mark as Unread" button on the book card to update the entire book at once.
+5.  **Favorite Books & Chapters:** Click the star icon on a book card header to add it to your favorites, or hover over a chapter and click its star to favorite specific chapters.
+6.  **Mark Books:** Use the "Check All" button to mark all chapters in a book as read, or "Uncheck All" to clear them.
+7.  **Track Completion Dates:** When you fully complete a book, a date field appears where you can record when you finished it.
+8.  **View Favorites:** Click the "My Favorites" tab to see all your favorited books and chapters in one place.
+9.  **Search & Filter:** Use the search box to find books by name, or use the Old Testament/New Testament filter buttons.
-5.  **Automatic Saving:** Your progress is saved automatically every time you make a change.
+10. **Automatic Saving:** Your progress, favorites, and reading position are saved automatically every time you make a change.

 ## 🛠️ Technologies Used